IKromans/Binary_Tree/README.md

 > run

 > the application will run and display text with structure levels counted.
-For this strcture answer will be:
+For this structure answer will be:

 ![Screenshot 2022-12-10 003405](https://user-images.githubusercontent.com/66387211/206806428-f0d209a4-a587-457d-80fc-cc8d12bd85fb.jpg)